rayon-rs/rayon/README.md

 However, in practice, the overhead is still noticeable.
-Therefore, for maximal performance, you want to have some kind of sequential fallback one your problem gets small enough.
+Therefore, for maximal performance, you want to have some kind of sequential fallback once your problem gets small enough.
 The parallel iterator APIs try to handle this for you.
 When using join, you have to code it yourself.
 For an example, see the [quicksort demo][], which includes sequential fallback after a certain size.